zhirongbaolab/AceTreePythonReader/README.md

 # AceTreePythonReader
-Acetree file format reader for python
+Acetree file format reader for python.
+Loads Acetree .zip file of csv files into a networkX graph, preserving all fields.